marco262/my_wiki/data/dnd/subclass/battle-smith.md

 type = construct
 alignment = neutral
 armor_class = 15 (natural armor)
-hit_points = equal the steel defender's Constitution modifier + your Intelligence modifier + five times your level in this class speed = 40 ft. strength = 14 dexterity = 12
+hit_points = 2 + your Intelligence modifier + five times your level in this class (the defender has a number of Hit Dice [d8s] equal to your artificer level) speed = 40 ft. strength = 14 dexterity = 12